-At Where there’s a Will we believe that all young people have the potential to lead, however, many don’t have the confidence to take this on without being involved in effective training.
-We have designed a Student Leadership developmental program to address the needs of young people from Year 5 in schools through to 18 – 25 year olds in the workforce.
+At Where there’s a Will we believe that all young people have the potential to lead and we recognise that many may not have the confidence to take this on without being involved in effective training.
+We have designed a Student Leadership development program to address the needs of young people from Year 5 in schools through to those aged 18 – 25 year old in the workforce.

-Our Student Leadership program builds confidence in the participants and inspiring them to lead with their strengths and to be the best people they can be.
-This program extends to all young people, not just those who hold positions within a school and/or community.
+Our Student Leadership program builds confidence in the participants and inspires them to lead with their strengths to be the best people they can be.
+This program extends to all young people, not just those who hold existing leadership positions within a school and/or community.

 Our program includes: